ciaoidea/holographix/README.md

 The `examples/` directory contains self-contained scripts:

-- `encode_and_corrupt.py` encodes a generated gradient, deletes random chunks, and decodes to show graceful degradation.
+- `encode_and_corrupt.py` encodes `flower.jpg` (repo root), deletes random chunks, and decodes to show graceful degradation (falls back to a generated gradient if missing).
-- `pack_and_extract.py` packs two synthetic images into one field, drops chunks, and extracts one object from the damaged field.
+- `pack_and_extract.py` packs `flower.jpg` and `galaxy.jpg` into one field, drops chunks, and extracts one object from the damaged field (falls back to synthetic checker/stripes if missing).
-- `heal_demo.py` damages a field, then uses `Field.heal_to` to regenerate a clean holographic population.
+- `heal_demo.py` damages `no-signal.jpg`, then uses `Field.heal_to` to regenerate a clean holographic population (falls back to a synthetic target if missing).
-- `mesh_loopback.py` simulates two UDP peers exchanging holographic chunks by `holo://` content ID and decoding on the receiver.
+- `mesh_loopback.py` simulates two UDP peers exchanging holographic chunks by `holo://` content ID using `galaxy.jpg` (falls back to a generated spiral if missing).

 Quick run (from repo root):